 "If God made everything in his image and makes no mistakes, he fully intended gay people.
 Get on board.
 You need to grow up if someone's sexuality offends you.
 Why do you care what someone else finds attractive?" wrote one commenter.

 "I truly will never understand how someone’s mind works like yours.
-You are taught in Christian faith to love mankind, love one another, love thy neighbor.
+You are taught in Christian faith to love mankind, love one another, love thy neighbour.
 Let’s please stop spreading all this negativity and hatred.
 Thank you @ciara for being the amazing woman you are!
 Keep up the good vibes," another added.

 More spread positive hashtags like #loveislove and #lovewins.